 Planking is a deceptively simple way to strengthen the body’s core and improve strength.
 You can begin by placing your forearms and knees on the ground, with your elbows beneath your shoulders.
 Hold the position for as long as you feel comfortable.
 If you feel ready for a bigger challenge, lift your knees off the floor and stabilize yourself with your toes.
 When you plank properly, you will feel it in your lower abdominal muscles and your lower back.
 If you feel any pinching or pain, adjust your body or stop performing the exercise until you can receive the proper guidance.

 As a CLEAR (Chiropractic, Leadership, Educational, Advancement and Research) certified doctor, I stand behind the recommendations of the organization and would like to point you to its comprehensive list of back exercises.
 These exercises can be performed in almost any setting, and they can provide increased strength and relief when done properly.

 Exercise can provide serious, highly impactful benefits for those with scoliosis, but patients and parents need to approach exercise thoughtfully.
 No exercise program should be approached without first consulting a doctor, and any exercise that causes pain or discomfort should be ceased and re evaluated before continuing.

 If you are interested in learning more about how exercise can help scoliosis patients as part of a comprehensive treatment program, or if you’d like to learn more about the types of exercises that are appropriate for scoliosis, I’d love to hear from you!
-Give the Scoliosis Reduction Center a call today at 321-939-2328 to learn more.
+Contact us here at Scoliosis Reduction Center.